 Presenters are expected to attend their poster during all break periods and evening poster social to discuss their work with scientists visiting their poster.

 Monday–Thursday: 9:15 a.m.–10:00 a.m.

 Monday–Wednesday: 5:00 p.m.–6:30 p.m.

 A dynamic forum among session chairs, presenters and audience, platform sessions encourage discussions and sharing of multiple perspectives.
 This format will be conducted in an assigned large meeting room with screen, projector and podium.
 Each presenter gives a scheduled oral presentation with PowerPoint slides.

-- Associated poster ID numbers will listed in the opening and closing slide before and after the session
+- Associated poster ID numbers will be listed in the opening and closing slide before and after the session.

-- Attendees are encouraged to view associated poster presentations during refreshment/lunch breaks and evening poster socials
+- Attendees are encouraged to view associated poster presentations during refreshment or lunch breaks and evening poster socials.